akhilvreddy/Datathon/README.md

 Infrences based on technology.

 ## Features
-- Plot visualizations using *matplotlib* and *seaborn*.
+- Plot visualizations using *matplotlib* and *seaborn*
-- *Tableau* visualiation to show comparisons by country.
+- *Tableau* visualiation to show comparisons by country
-- Python visualization for regression and histogram analysis.
+- Python visualization for regression and histogram analysis
 - Linear Regression in Python to draw relationships between categories
 - Cross correlation between other datasets
 - Inferential Statistics to determine if different categories have an effect on the happiness score